Get Started with Compliance Training (as Painlessly as Possible)

 Make learning convenient

-Jettison dry in-person seminars in favor of online compliance training that can be done anywhere, at any time.
+Jettison in-person seminars in favor of online compliance training that can be done anywhere, at any time.
 Mobile learning lets employees do their training whenever they have downtime.

 Instead of courses that stretch for hours, aim for more and smaller E-learning sessions.
 Microlearning, which are courses that divide the material into bite-sized chunks, leads to better learner engagement, better knowledge retention, and faster course completion rates.